christianwach/bp-group-hierarchy-propagate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Enables propagation of Activity Items up or down a hierarchy of BuddyPress Groups established by the BP Group Hierarchy plugin.

 == Description ==

 The BP Group Hierarchy Propagate plugin enables propagation of Activity Items up or down a hierarchy of BuddyPress Groups established by the BP Group Hierarchy plugin.

-Note: this plugin has been developed and tested using BuddyPress 1.7+ and requires at least BP Group Hierarchy 1.4.2 if you want to switch the direction of propagation from the default 'up' direction.
+Note: this plugin has been developed and tested using BuddyPress 1.7+ and requires at least BP Group Hierarchy 1.4.2 if you want to switch the direction of propagation.
+The switch can be found on the BP Group Hierarchy settings page.